An albino, white squirrel.

 - Your resume needs to work hard for you, pushing and climbing your skills and experience up the pile and strong enough to take your to the next steps, the interview, where you can prove to the hiring team that you are their candidate.

 - Your resume needs to take a bit more risk than the average resume.
-Risk like unashamedly highlighting your accomplishments and what you did in your past employment to create positive change, improvements or increase revenue.
+Risks like unashamedly highlighting your accomplishments and what you did in your past employment to create positive change, improvements or increase revenue.
 Being timid won’t get you the nuts.

 - When you get that interview, know that you have what they are looking for, but be appropriately humble.
 A White squirrel knows he is special, but he doesn’t put on airs.
 He stays tuned into his environment and watches for cues.